-How to ship food and perishables.
+How to ship food and perishables

-Common questions when shipping food and perishables.
+Common questions when shipping food

 If you are shipping canned or dry goods, you will most likely end up using a dry van trailer.
 These types of trailers are great for non-perishable foods since they are affordable and protect freight from the elements.